 Each year thousands upon thousands of construction workers are injured on job sites.
-Unfortunately, construction managers, engineers, general contractors and subcontractors often cut corners on safety to reduce their costs.
-This subjects all workers to dangerous conditions and the risk of being fired if they speak up and insist on Safety First.
+Unfortunately, construction managers, engineers, general contractors, and subcontractors often cut corners on safety to reduce their costs.
+But construction sites are dangerous to be on, so it’s important that workers are familiar with health and safety regulations, and managers should be implementing safety procedures at all times.
+If they don’t, they will subject all workers to dangerous conditions and the risk of being fired if they speak up and insist on Safety First.

 Types of Construction Cases We Handle